 - I experienced loss of immediate family.
 It sucked.

-- Emptying out the filing cabinet and sorting through thoughts leaves room for change and further growth.
+- Emptying out the filing cabinet and sorting through your shit thoughts leaves room for growth.
 Sort it out.
 Find a way.

 - Furthermore, I need to stop planning so much.